ada-x64/template/src/docs/architecture.md

 └── mod.rs
 ```

-Modules may have the following files:
+Service modules may have the following files:

 - `mod.rs` - the entrypoint.
 Should contain a prelude and a plugin.
 - `data.rs` - Components, Assets, and other datatypes required for the module.
     - If necessary, this can be split up.
 - `systems.rs` - Systems which run directly in schedules.
+Prefer using observers when possible.
+[Message](crate::prelude::Message) handlers should go here, as well.
 - `events.rs` - Event observers.
-    - NOTE: Buffered event handling should go in `systems.rs`, as it involves updating at a particular schedule.
 - `bundle.rs` - A function which returns a bundle.
-- `state.rs` - State management.
-Typically handles asset loading and screen scoping.

 ### `mod.rs`